jacobtread/QRLS/README.md

 QRLS (Questionable Research Labs Signon)

 This is the new and improved software for manging the attendance of QRL members and guests.

-The app requires a .env file containing the following
+Requires the following environment variables

-(PORT IS NOT REQUIRED)
+(Can use a .env file)

 ```dotenv
 # App web port